Judecoin/information/rpc-doc/wallet-rpc.md

 ### **stop_mining**

-Stop mining in the JUDEcoin daemon.
+Stop mining in the Judecoin daemon.

 Alias: *None*.